redis/redis-doc/topics/replication.md

 `redis.conf` shipped with the Redis distribution for more information.

 Diskless replication can be enabled using the `repl-diskless-sync` configuration parameter.
-The delay to start the transfer in order to wait more slaves to arrive after the first one, is controlled by the `repl-diskless-sync-delay` parameter.
+Delaying the transfer to wait for more slaves to arrive after the first one is controlled by the `repl-diskless-sync-delay` parameter.
 Please refer to the example `redis.conf` file in the Redis distribution for more details.